nrwl/nx/docs/angular/tutorial/01-create-application.md

 npx create-nx-workspace@latest myorg
 ```

-When asked about 'preset', select `empty`.
+When asked about 'preset', select `empty`, and `Angular CLI` for the CLI.

 ```treeview
 myorg/